-Approval/Permit/License Current Status Approval/ Permit License Date Expiration Date Surface Water Extraction License Provides the right to annually harvest 3.48 gigaliters of surface run-off to use for mine operations.
-Jun.
-1, 2021 Jun.
-1, 2031 Approval to reopen and operate the existing Mt Todd Gold Mine Approved in accordance with Part 9 of the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) by the Australian Department of the Environment and Energy - EPBC Ref: 2011/5967 Jan.
+Approval/Permit/License Current Status Approval/ Permit License Date Expiration Date Approval to reopen and operate the existing Mt Todd Gold Mine Approved in accordance with Part 9 of the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) by the Australian Department of the Environment and Energy - EPBC Ref: 2011/5967 Jan.
 19, 2018 NA Permit to Interfere with a Waterway Diversions - Approval from Department of Environment, Parks and Water Security Assessment done as part of the MMP assessment in 2021, including a site visit.
-Approval IWW:VDG- 001 Diversions Approved Feb.
+Approval IWW:VDG-001 Diversions Approved Feb.
 03, 2022 N/A Permit to Interfere with a Waterway RWD - Approval from Department of Environment, Parks and Water Security Assessment done as part of the MMP assessment in 2021, including a site visit.
-Approval IWW:VDG- 002 Dam Approved Feb.
+Approval IWW:VDG-002 Dam Approved Feb.
 27, 2022 N/A Dangerous Goods Act (1988) permit for blasting activities On hold until FID NA NA Extractive Permit (under DME Guidelines) for development of borrow pits outside of approved mining areas Would be required for PGM or LPM borrow areas.
 Permit application not yet in progress pending final selection of borrow areas NA NA Water Extraction License Approval from Department of Environment, Parks and Water Security Approved via License No: 8141014 issued for 3,480 ML/year to be harvested via the Raw Water Dam Jun.
 01 2021 Jun.
 01 2031 Waste Discharge License (under Section 74 of the Water Act 1992) for management of water discharge from the site WDL 178-8 licensing discharge of treated water into the Edith River from the Mt Todd mine site, granted with conditions Nov.
-30 2020 Revoked at Vista's request in 2021, as not required until operational Waste water treatment system permits under Public Health Act 1987 and Regulations Required for the waste water treatment system for the construction and operations accommodation village.
+30 2020 Revoked at our request in 2021 as not required until operational Waste water treatment system permits under Public Health Act 1987 and Regulations Required for the waste water treatment system for the construction and operations accommodation village.
 Permit application not yet in progress pending FID.
 NA NA Approval to Disturb Site of Conservation Significance (SOCS) Batman pit expansion will disturb SOCS as breeding/foraging habitat for the Gouldian finch.
 Plan has been approved via EPBC 2011/5967 An extension will be applied for late 2022.
 Jan.
 19, 2018 Jan.
 2023